LeUmbono/189L-Game-Project/ProjectDocumentTemplate.md

 ## Gameplay Explanation ##

+### Controls ###
 *Overworld*

 WASD - Movement
-Colliding with an enemy initiates the Combat phase
+ESC - Pause Game

 *Combat*

+Point-and-click user input - Selecting action and targeted unit during player unit's turn

+### Gameplay Mechanics ###
+*Overworld*

+The player party traverses the overworld, encountering obstacles and enemy units along the way.
+Their goal is to reach a specified exit tile within the level in order to discover the purported energy source and win the game.
+Colliding with any enemy unit on the map kickstarts a transition to the Combat phase of the game.

+*Combat*

+Combat is turn-based.
+A unit's turn order is determined by its initial AGI; the higher the AGI stat, the faster the unit moves in battle.
+In addition, much like in Darkest Dungeon, the battlefield is composed of two blocks of four positions each.
+One block corresponds to player units whereas the other block contains enemy units.
+The position of the player units dictate the targets that are available to them via their actions.

-In combat, each player unit is able to take three actions during their turn: Attack, Swap and Special.
+Each player unit is able to take three actions during their turn: Attack, Swap and Special.

 - Attack (sword icon) simply damages the targeted enemy within your unit's range based on a max(1, ATK-DEF) formula.
 - Swap (arrow icon) allows you to switch places with an adjacent allied unit, allowing your units to change their available targets for their Attack and Special actions.
 Swapping also heals 10% of your unit's maximum HP.